Affiliate links on Android Authority may earn us a commission. Learn more.

 Additionally, their plans include unlimited calling to mobile phones on any U.S. carrier, which means you only really have to worry about your minutes whenever you call a (gasp) landline.

 So, without further ado, we bring you the finest Android smartphones available on Sprint today.

 HTC EVO 3D

-Oh, and If you aren’t locked into any carrier yet, then check out the best Android smartphones of 2011 here.
+Oh, and If you aren’t locked into any carrier yet, then check out the best Android smartphones here.

 Motorola Photon 4G

 If 3D isn’t your thing, and you’re still looking for a high-end Android phone, then you should definitely consider taking a look at the the Motorola Photon 4G.
 Featuring a unique design with sharpened edges, very powerful components on the inside, and an 8MP rear camera and a front facing camera too, the Motorola Photon 4G is sure to satisfy even the most demanding of smartphone users.
 Plus, there’s a VGA front-facing camera, 16GB of pre-installed memory that’s expandable, a kickstand, WiMAX/4G, WiFi, Bluetooth, and GPS, with Android 2.3 Gingerbread on board.
 Finally, it’s powered by NVIDIA’s powerful dual-core Tegra 2 processor.
 Finally, it’s also got world GSM capabilities, so if you plan on travelling, and need a beast of a phone sans 3D, then the Motorola Photon 4G is the way to go.
 Want?

 The Motorola Photon 4G will be available July 31 for $199 with a two-year contract.